DrexelSystemsImmunologyLab/MBRWSpectralDimensionPublic/README.md

-# MBRWSpectralDimension
+# MBRWSpectralDimensionPublic
 As part of my dissertation, I am investigating the value of spectral dimension as a measure of network complexity.
 In addition to conventional spectral dimension, our lab has developed a spectral dimension based on a memory-biased random walk as opposed to a simple random walk and a measure of multi-spectrality analogous to existing measures of multi-fractality.
+This repository contains code from the project that I am making public with the consent of my faculty advisor.